dipamgoswami/Image-Processing-on-Rectangular-Layouts/README.md

      1     2    11    11    11    11    11
      1    12    12    12    12    12    12

+The encoded matrix gives the adjacency relations between the rectangular blocks in the layout.

 To get a better perspective of the Project, go through the Image_Processing_Rectangular_Layouts Doc file in this repository.